Skip to Content Skip to footer

 • Has a clear finish

-If you have documents with heavy ink coverage – including photographs or inkjet-printed posters – consider NAP II film.
+If you have documents with heavy ink coverage – including photographs, classroom art projects or inkjet-printed posters – consider NAP II film.

 About NAP II film: